mtholder/mtree/README.md

     is from the inih project https://code.google.com/p/inih/ which is released under the BSD License.

-Thanks the US National Science Foundation and the
+Thanks to the US National Science Foundation and the
     Heidelberg Institute for Theoretical Studies.